Tag: Advent

 2) Much of what we strive for is just for survival.
 How do we often confuse that with what we need to flourish?

 3/KD) There are many people near and far who are protecting us.
 Those in the Armed Services are away from their families, often in foreign countries.
-Police, and EMTs are nearby.
+Police, Fire and EMTs are nearby.
 We don’t see them much of the time, unless 1 or 2 are family or friends.
 We trust them to protect us and we don’t know most of them.
 We can know (or do know) God, who we cannot see.
 Yet, we seem to often not trust God to help us flourish.
 Both are remote and/or invisible.
 Why is it often easier for people to trust the military and first responders and not God?

 • Embracing Difference